alanlivio/alanlivio.github.io/content/_index.md

       title: Research Interests
       subtitle: ''
       text: |-
-          Users' consumption of multimedia content is growing exponentially with the Internet, smart devices, IoT, and social media usage.
-This field addresses technological issues for enabling and improving consumption, such as content delivery, adaptation, accessibility and personalization, multimedia for local networks, and others.
-          I have particularly interesting on intersection of this Machine Learning and Multimedia Systems and have done contributions to multimedia communication, immersive media and computer vision.
+          Users' consumption of multimedia content grows exponentially in Internet, smart devices, social media, and other contexts.
+Multimedia Systems addresses technological issues for enabling and improving consumption, such as content delivery, adaptation, accessibility and personalization, multimedia for local networks, and others.
+I am particularly interested in the intersection of Machine Learning and Multimedia Systems.
+I have contributed to multimedia communication, immersive media, and video understanding.

           ### Multimedia Communication <i class="fa-solid fa-video-camera"></i>